zhangyw0713/Single-cell-analysis/README.md

 # Single-cell-analysis
-common codes for single-cell RNA-seq data analyses
+Some common codes for single-cell RNA-seq data analyses.
+The codes are initially designed for leukemia project.